The Complete Guide To Restless Legs

 What Causes Restless Legs Syndrome?

-For the most part, the specific causes of RLS are unknown.
+The specific causes of RLS are unknown.
 There is evidence that the condition could be genetic, though.
 It is more likely to appear in people who have a family history of developing the condition and some gene variants have been linked to RLS.
 Evidence suggests that it could also be caused by an iron deficiency.

 There has been considerable evidence to suggest that RLS is connected to a dysfunction in the part of the brain responsible for movement (the basal ganglia) which uses dopamine for fuel.
 Dopamine is required to create smooth muscle movement.
 If these pathways are disrupted it can cause involuntary movements like those associated with RLS.
 People with diseases that affect the basal ganglia, such as Parkinson's, are more likely to develop RLS.